reborg/xrepl/README.md

       (untrace-vars some.namespace/some-method)

 to start tracking parameters and return entering a function and then stopping the trace with untrace.

+### debugging macro

+Another useful tool, when you want a finer granularity printing debug information, is the ? macro.
+Just apply the macro to the form you want to print:

+      (? (some-fn param1 param2))

+it is functionally equivalent to (some-fn param1 param2) with the addition of the side effect of printing the evaluated form to standard output.

 ## todo